-With some limited exceptions, positions require onsite presence and in-person interactions.
-The University may permit some positions to have a fully remote work arrangement at the supervisor’s and department’s discretion, and on an exception basis.
+With some extraordinary circumstances and on an exception basis, such as temporary space limitations due to construction, the University may permit some positions to have a fully remote work arrangement with approval from a Cabinet member.
 In a fully remote work arrangement, the expectation is that the employee will complete all of their work remotely.
 The fully remote employee will not have an onsite workspace.
 Occasional work onsite shall not detract from the fully remote classification if the institution’s expectation is that the employee completes all of their work remotely.
 Supervisors need to notify and consult with the Office of Human Resources (OHR) and the Office of Finance and Treasury (OFT) for guidance regarding additional considerations that may be implicated by a fully remote work arrangement.

 - The process begins with the employee completing the FWA Request Form.
 The supervisor reviews the request and considers the employee’s job duties in relation to the operational needs and interests of the unit and department, among other considerations.

 - The supervisor returns the FWA Request Form either granting or denying the request and providing the supporting rationale, if denied.
 If granted, the supervisor follows up with a FWA Letter, which confirms that the FWA is granted and explains the expectations and terms.
 Both the employee and supervisor should maintain copies of the documentation.
 Supervisors should review the flexible work arrangement and its application on a regular basis, and on a formal basis every six months, which should include an updated FWA letter.

 - A designated department representative should maintain the documentation regarding the FWAs of all HR staff in their respective department.

 - Consults with the Cabinet member regarding the department’s overall approach to flexible work arrangements